pokt-network/pocket-network-protocol/ADRs/ADR0007-remove-tx-indexer.md

    1. Something invalid (based on trees) is validated everyone
    2. Postgres approved → trees rejected → consensus achieved → ❓❓❓❓

-The flow of data is non-linear in the persistence layer.
-There is a substantial and asynchronous indirection between the PostgreSQL layer, the TxIndexer, and the BlockStore.
-During creation of the next proposal block, the transactions are pulled from the TxIndexer.
 As noted above, the third case is the last case where there is uncertain handling.
 In the worst case, a transaction rejected by the trees but accepted by Postgres could potentially make it into the chain.
 The third case presents a situation where a popular validator shares a PostgreSQL database that has a corrupt transaction that does not exist in the TreeStore.
 This creates situations where account values could be updated without an associated transaction.

 ## Considered Options